-Children must reach Orange reading level in Year One to be considered for Accelerated Reader (AR) in Year Two.
-Children will be read with on a daily basis and complete quizzes when they have read the book.
-Children must be given the opportunity to read their book within class for 10 minutes a day at register or lunch time, if not reading at home.
+Children must reach the Blue Phonics Group in Year One to be considered for Accelerated Reader (AR) in Year Two.
+Children will read daily and complete online quizzes when they have read the book.
+Children must be given the opportunity to read their book within class for 10 minutes a day at register or lunch time, especially important if not reading at home.
 AR does not replace the role of the teacher and children will remain on the reading scheme, so that the teacher maintains responsibility for the progress of all the children in the class.